corestoreio/caddy-esi/README.md

 - sh://
 - Name of the aliases as defined in the Caddyfile
 - sql:// a SQL query (TODO)
-- grpc:// a remote procedure call with GRPC (TODO)
+- grpc:// a remote procedure call with gRPC

 #### http